gdoy1/dnanexus_illumina_automator/README.md

 # dnanexus_illumina_automator

 ## Description
-This project consists of a set of Python and Bash scripts designed to automate the process of generating, moving, and quality checking samplesheets for Illumina-based sequencing runs.
-The main script, monitor.sh, is responsible for coordinating the entire process by polling for changes in the technical directory, generating samplesheets, and launching the pipeline using create_inputs.py.
+This project consists of a set of Python scripts designed to automate the process of generating, moving, and quality checking samplesheets for Illumina-based sequencing runs.
+The main script, monitor.py, is responsible for coordinating the entire process by polling for changes in the technical directory, generating samplesheets, and launching the pipeline using create_inputs.py.

 Key components of the project:

-- monitor.sh: The main script that manages the workflow and executes other scripts as needed.
+- monitor.py: The main script that manages the workflow and executes other scripts as needed.

 - settings.xml: A configuration file that stores variables such as project, virtual environment path, and run directory.